Dhravya/cloudflare-saas-stack/README.md

 5. Run remote migration for the production database - same command without `--local`: `bunx wrangler d1 execute ${dbName} --file=migrations/0000_setup.sql`
 6. Bun `bun run dev` to start the development server.
 7. Run `bun run deploy` to deploy to Cloudflare.

+### The beauty of this stack

+It's fully scalable and composable.
+Want to add a backend hono worker, or a python backend? sure!
+Just put it in the monorepo and deploy.

+there's no environment variables. want to use database? just env.DB.
+Want a Key-value instance? env.KV. want a queue? env.Queue.

+want AI? env.
+AI

+tools are incredible. there's wrangler - you can use wrangler to create/delete databases run migrations and all sorts.

+Getting a lot of traffic? me too.
+I pay $5/month, for all of my projects hosted at the same time. (see https://supermemory.ai, https://md.dhr.wtf and more)